 If you regularly don’t get enough sleep, you could end up suffering from sleep deprivation.
 If so, it’s likely your body will send signals that you need to increase your hours.
 These symptoms include:

-Getting yourself into a routine and adapting these healthy habits during the day and at night can help you get more sleep.
-We’ll explore some tips below but for more information check out our post How To Fall Asleep Quickly.
+Getting yourself into a routine and adopting these healthy habits during the day and at night can help you get more sleep.
+We’ll explore some tips below:

 During the day: